Douglas Corrigan: Transatlantic flier

 Having installed an engine built from two old Wright Whirlwind J6-5 engines (affording 165 hp instead of the 90 hp of the original) and extra fuel tanks, Corrigan applied to the Bureau of Air Commerce in 1935, seeking permission to make a nonstop flight from New York to Ireland.
 The application was rejected; his plane was deemed unsound for a nonstop transatlantic trip, although it was certified to the lower standard for cross-country journeys.

 Over the next two years, Corrigan made repeated modifications and reapplications for full certification, but none succeeded.
-Indeed, by 1937, after extensive modifications in the face of increasing regulation, his aircraft was refused renewal of its licence because it was deemed to be too unstable for safe flight.
+Indeed, by 1937, after extensive modifications in the face of increasing regulation, his aircraft was refused renewal of its license because it was deemed to be too unstable for safe flight.
 His autobiography expresses his exasperation with official resistance and he is widely thought to have responded by deciding that year to make an unofficial crossing.

 Although he never admitted it, he apparently planned a late arrival at New York so that he could refill his tanks and leave for Ireland after airport officials had gone home from work.
 Mechanical problems extended his unapproved flight to nine days, which delayed him beyond the Atlantic "safe weather window", and he returned to California.
 As a result of this trip, he named his plane Sunshine.
 However, federal officials notified Californian airfield officials that Sunshine was not airworthy and it was grounded for six months.